Variation of mixed Hodge structure and its applications: On variations of mixed Hodge structure

 \section{On variations of mixed Hodge structure}

 In this section, we present abstract arguments which help us to obtain a variation of mixed Hodge structure whose Hodge filtration can be extended to its canonical extension along a simple normal crossing divisor.
-Although the arguments look rather technical, they give us an appropriate viewpoint for the proofs of Theorems \ref{c-thm1.1} and \ref{c-thm1.3}.
+Although the arguments look rather technical, they give us an appropriate viewpoint for the proofs of Theorems \ref{z-thm1.1} and \ref{z-thm1.4}.
+As we treat proper, but not necessarily projective, morphisms of complex analytic spaces with certain K\"ahler conditions in Theorems \ref{z-thm1.1} and \ref{z-thm1.4}, we consider (graded) polarizable variations of (mixed) Hodge structure defined over $\mathbb{R}$ because polarizations might not be defined over $\mathbb{Q}$ but are defined over $\mathbb{R}$.

 \begin{say} Let $X$ be a complex manifold and